splunk-terraform/terraform-provider-signalfx/website/docs/index.html.markdown

 Session token.
 See [Authenticate API Requests](https://dev.splunk.com/observability/docs/apibasics/authentication_basics/) for more information.

-User tokens are short-lived and provide administrative permissions to edit integrations.
+Session tokens are short-lived and provide administrative permissions to edit integrations.
 These expire relatively quickly, but allow the manipulation of some more sensitive resources.
 Resources that require this are flagged in their documentation.

 ~> **NOTE** Separate the less sensitive resources, such as dashboards, from the more sensitive ones, such as integrations, to avoid having to change tokens.